cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 - `address`, each host can have different network controllers with different IP addresses and different names associated with them.
 - `datadir`, the data directory where data is stored for each segment.

 Exercise: Connect to the CBDB cluster that you have created and take a look at the `gp_segment_configuration` table.
-Try to make sense of the rows and columns and connect it to the cluster configuration file that you used to create the cluster.
+Try to learn the rows and columns and connect it to the cluster configuration file that you used to create the cluster.

 ## 4. Management utilities